vryy/4C/CONTRIBUTING.md

 #### Feedback, Review, and Approval

 At this point you'll enter into a stage where you and various BACI developers will iterate back and forth until your changes are in an acceptable state and can be merged in.
 If you need to make changes to your merge request, make additional commits on your `<branchName>` branch and push them up to the remote.
-If the changes are minor changes (typos, renames, etc.) compared to the original commits, please add them to the respective commits, to keep the commit log meaningful.
-This can be achieved with `git rebase` and `git commit --amend`.
+If the changes are minor changes (typos, renames, etc.) compared to the original commits, you can add them to the respective commits, to keep the commit log meaningful.
 Make sure you don't delete your remote feature branch before your merge request has been merged.

 > Independent of your level of expertise, experience with BACI, employment status, or whatsoever, you are encouraged to actively participate in this process _in the best interest of collaborative code development_. **Every contribution is valuable!**